CorpHackRyan/Convert2YAML/README.md

 * [Setup](#setup)

 ## General info:
-Simple command line tool that takes exactly 2 arguments from the command line and processes those files.
-The input file must be a valid .CSV file.
-The output file must contain a valid path and valid file name.
+Simple command line tool that requires two arguments.
+The first argument should be the CSV file that is being fed into into the program.
+The second argument should be a valid path and filename.
+If no path is supplied for either, the present working directory becomes the default working path.
+It will then analyze the CSV file, process and convert this data to a YAML format.

 ## How to use
 From the command line: <br>